Reverse Sales Tax Calculator Canada

 How do I use a reverse HST calculator?

 To use a reverse HST calculator: 1) Enter the total price including HST, 2) Select your province, 3) Click calculate.
 The calculator divides the total by (1 + HST rate) to determine the pre-tax price and shows the HST amount separately.
+This is useful for accounting, bookkeeping, and determining actual costs before taxes.

 What is BC sales tax?

 British Columbia uses a combined system with 5% federal GST plus 7% provincial PST, totaling 12%.
 BC returned to this system in 2013 after briefly using HST from 2010-2013.
 PST and GST are calculated and collected separately.
+For BC-specific tax information, visit the BC government tax portal.

 What does ITC mean in GST?

 ITC stands for Input Tax Credit.
 It's the GST/HST that businesses can recover on purchases used for business purposes.
 ITC prevents double taxation by allowing businesses to claim back the tax they paid on inputs, only charging customers for the value they added.
+To learn more, visit the CRA ITC information page.

 What is Saskatchewan sales tax?

 Saskatchewan has a combined sales tax of 11%, consisting of 5% federal GST and 6% provincial PST.
 These taxes are applied separately and collected by different government levels.
 Saskatchewan PST applies to most goods but exempts many services.
+Visit the Saskatchewan government website for detailed information.

 How do I calculate pre-tax price?

 To calculate the pre-tax price (before tax calculator): Divide the total price by (1 + tax rate as decimal).
 Example: $113 total with 13% tax = $113 ÷ 1.13 = $100 pre-tax.
 This removes the tax to find the original price.
+The method works for any tax rate in Canada.

 What is reverse GST calculation?

 Reverse GST calculation determines the pre-GST price from a total that includes GST.
 Formula: Pre-GST Price = Total ÷ 1.05.
 Example: $105 total ÷ 1.05 = $100 pre-GST price.
 The GST amount is then $5 (5% of $100).
+This calculation is essential for businesses tracking GST for CRA reporting.

 How does Quebec QST work?